transformerlab/transformerlab-docs/blog/2025-11-10-resume-training-from-any-checkpoint/index.md

 Training AI models can be unpredictable.
 Hardware failures or cloud issues can stop your progress.
 The worst part is starting over from scratch...

-We’ve experienced this issue ourselves, so we added a new feature: checkpoint-based training resume.
+We’ve experienced this issue ourselves, so we added a new feature: resume training from any checkpoint.
 Now, every training job is versioned, and checkpoints are tracked.
 If training stops, you can resume from any checkpoint with a click. 🚀

 ## 🚀 How It Works